ministryofjustice/hmpps-helm-charts/charts/generic-service/README.md

 ```

 By default, this will shut down pods between 10pm UTC and a quasi-random minute between 6am and 7am UTC derived from the name of your service on weekdays and all day on weekends.
-To change this schedule, update the `startup` and `shutdown` values
+To change this schedule, update the `startupOverride` and `shutdown` values

 You can have the schedule respect British Summer Time by setting `timeZone: Europe/London`